 A unique identifier that identifies a single line item or multiple line item order associated with the Selling Manager sale record(s).

-If an OrderID is used in the request, the OrderLineItemID and ItemID/TransactionID pair are ignored if they are specified in the same request.
+If an OrderID is used in the request, the OrderLineItemID and ItemID/TransactionID pair are not required.

 Note: As of June 2019, eBay has changed the format of order identifier values.
 The new format is a non-parsable string, globally unique across all eBay marketplaces, and consistent for both single line item and multiple line item orders.
 Unlike in the past, instead of just being known and exposed to the seller, these unique order identifiers will also be known and used/referenced by the buyer and eBay customer support.

 For developers and sellers who are already integrated with the Trading API's order management calls, this change shouldn't impact your integration unless you parse the existing order identifiers (e.g., OrderID or OrderLineItemID), or otherwise infer meaning from the format (e.g., differentiating between a single line item order versus a multiple line item order).
 Because we realize that some integrations may have logic that is dependent upon the old identifier format, eBay is rolling out this Trading API change with version control to support a transition period of approximately 9 months before applications must switch to the new format completely.

 During the transition period, for developers/sellers using a Trading WSDL older than Version 1113, they can use the X-EBAY-API-COMPATIBILITY-LEVEL HTTP header in API calls to control whether the new or old OrderID format is returned in call response payloads.
 To get the new OrderID format, the value of the X-EBAY-API-COMPATIBILITY-LEVEL HTTP header must be set to